 I hate networking… or more accurately, I hate most networking events!
-Even as an “off the scale” extrovert, the thought of meeting for breakfast at 7am (I’m not at my best in the mornings!) in a soulless hotel meeting room, with fifty people I’ve never met, all wanting to sell themselves and their business to me, fills me with dread.
+The thought of meeting for breakfast at 7am (I’m not at my best in the mornings!) in a soulless hotel meeting room, with fifty people I’ve never met, all wanting to sell themselves and their business to me, fills me with dread.
 At that time of day I’d much rather be eating porridge with my wife and daughter instead of thrusting my business card into the hands of unsuspecting strangers.

 Many of us see networking as a necessary evil.
 Something we’re not that keen on but that we do anyway in order to “get our faces out there”.
 However, I think that this strategy needs a major rethink.
 It doesn’t matter whether you’re an extrovert or an introvert, we can all get a lot more value from any networking situation – whether at a formal event, or a chance meeting on a train – if we stop thinking about ourselves and start focusing on our audience…